pdelane/SWC-R/README.txt

 My name is Paul
-I am going to learn to use R really well today
+I am going to learn to use R and Rstudio really well today

+And manage data